Here’s my mailing address:

 Before you do, though, I should warn you that if your question is about course requirements, graduation logistics, and the like, I’m not the best person to ask—our undergraduate advisors are the true experts.
 For example, the A&S application to graduate goes through that office, not your faculty advisor.
-You can reach them in Gates 110 or at firstname.lastname@example.org.
+You can reach them in Gates 110 or at email@example.com.

 Fantastic!
 I’m thrilled that you’re interested in the same kinds of hardware–software abstraction problems that I am.
 Cornell is a great place to do a Ph.D. in computer science.

-We have a department-wide collective admissions process, however, which means that I can’t say anything useful about anybody’s chances for acceptance.
+We have a department-wide collective admissions process, which means that I can’t say anything useful about your chances for acceptance.
 Our programs are very competitive, however, so be sure to apply to multiple schools.